Wondering what perks you get with your Chase Sapphire Preferred® Card? Here's everything you need to know.

 If you’d rather use the points for hotel stays, there are quite a few luxurious Hyatt hotels around the world where you can stay for 12,000-15,000 per night.
 So just the welcome bonus alone will give you a 4-5 day stay at some of the best and most interesting hotels around the world.

-All other purchases earn 1X Ultimate Rewards points.
+All other purchases will earn 1X point for every dollar spent.

 Chase has great airline transfer partners that include airlines in all three major airline alliances and non-alliance airlines like Southwest and Virgin Atlantic.
 That means that you can travel anywhere in the world if you have Ultimate Rewards points.